 IMPACT Europe is guided by three high level research questions

 IMPACT Europe research findings are presented in project deliverables and external publications

 find out more about the latest research developments

-Welcome to the eighth instalment of the IMPACT Europe news digest.
+Welcome to the fourteenth instalment of the IMPACT Europe news digest.
 Through this series, the IMPACT Europe team will endeavour to present […]Read More